 Camping began with housing in tents.
 The tabernacle was built in 1958; 2 cabins were built in 1960 with a third cabin built in 1967.

 The lodge was dedicated in 1975.
 In 1976 restrooms were added to the three cabins replacing the old “shower house”.

 The Lodge was dedicated in 1975 and was paid in full at the 25th Anniversary of the camp held in 1979.
 In 1977, Rev & Mrs. Paul Kluge gave approximately 26 acres bordered by creeks – assuring privacy at the outer edges of the property.
 Also in 1977, a baseball/softball field was developed.
 In 1978, a tennis/basketball court was added.

 In 1982, a picnic area was developed.
 In 1986, the Site Manager’s home was built of stone matching the lodge.
-In 1988, the Conference Building was moved to the campgrounds and refurbished into space for a conference room, health room, office, kitchen, and two restrooms.
+In 1988, the Conference Building was moved to the campgrounds and refurbished into space for a conference room, nurse’s station, office, kitchen, and two restrooms.

 In 1990 and 1991, all buildings were connected by a network of sidewalks.
 Also in 1991, a beautiful gazebo was built for meditation and relaxation.
 In 1992, the swimming pool was built.
 The playground was developed on the land offered by the cemetery.